 Objective Endpoint Data required & how is it being collected?
-1. To identify factors that facilitate or Thematic analysis.
-Qualitative interviews impede prescribing of, acceptability of, with GPs and patients.

-and adherence to, low-dose amitriptyline in this patient group.
+1. To identify factors that facilitate or impede prescribing of, acceptability of, and adherence to, low-dose amitriptyline in this patient group.
+Thematic analysis.
+Qualitative interviews with GPs and patients.
 2. To identify patients' and GPs' perspectives on the broader impact of the trial, including any unanticipated effects not captured by the quantitative measures.
 Thematic analysis.
 Qualitative interviews with GPs and patients.
 3. To explore psychosocial and contextual factors that might shape wider use of amitriptyline for IBS.
 Thematic analysis.
 Qualitative interviews with GPs and patients.